Poshi/dezc-project/README.md

 in hate crimes and discrimination in the region.

 The data can be found at [the official government page](https://analisi.transparenciacatalunya.cat/Seguretat/V-ctimes-o-persones-autores-de-delictes-d-odi-i-di/gci6-2ubm) and is updated yearly.
+Currently, it contains data for 2021->2023.
+Unfortunately, 2024 data is still missing.

 The problem we want to solve is being able to see where this kind of crimes are happening, which are the trends on criminality and which